Latte is Synonymous with Safety

 attributes contains a web URL

-(ie protocol HTTP) and prevents the writing of links that may pose a security risk.
+(i.e., HTTP protocol) and prevents the output of links that could pose a security risk.

 {var $link = 'javascript:attack()'}